TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

   * Conference papers: Papers presented at a conference or accepted by a conference organizer and scheduled for presentation. (letter of acceptance or relevant verifying document must be attached).
   * Books or book chapters: Must consist of books or book chapters possessing original or important academic value and published by a publishing organization with a review system (includes in-depth interpretations of classic works; does not include textbooks, cultural or literary works, translated works, or collections of already-published papers) In the case of works that have been accepted but not yet been published, please attach relevant verifying documents.
   * Other specialized works: Other specialized works possessing academic value, or software tools or creative tools that are widely cited.
 {{< /note >}}

+{{< note title="7.1a" >}}
+* Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
+* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least 4 years.
+{{< /note >}}